byteface/package/README.md

 anyways. so now i need to push this. and pull on the mac and see if it works on both without having to change it.

-# Summary

-what we have so far

-- a working publish to mac app with pyinstaller, using tkinter as 'app launcher' and bundling a server and python interpretter

-- a working exe pipeline - ish. it creates a folder with everything in seems to run the exe the same as would a mac. but the mac seems to be better at hiding all the included files.

-- both will seem to need another kind of 'app installer' step.

 # TODO